kongondo/Blog/README.md

 #####A. Configure Blog settings in its module's configuration screen.

-Here you will have to choose from 4 Blog styles in relation to how you want your Blog URL structure to be:
+Here you will have to choose from 4 Blog styles to match the Blog URL structure you want:

 1. Blog style 1: /mysite/blog/posts/example-post/
 2. Blog style 2: /mysite/blog/example-post/